 Step 4 – Appeal to the Upper Tribunal

-Nearly always the decision of the First Tier Tribunal Judge is legally correct and that is the end of the matter.
-However, occasionally the decision of the First Tier Tribunal Judge is legally flawed.
-If so, you can appeal to a higher tribunal, called the Upper Tribunal (Administrative Appeals Chamber), for judicial review of the First Tier Tribunal’s decision.
+The decision of the First-tier Tribunal Judge is nearly always legally correct and that is the end of the matter.
+However, occasionally the decision of the First-tier Tribunal Judge is legally flawed.
+If so, you can appeal to a higher tribunal, called the Upper Tribunal (Administrative Appeals Chamber), for judicial review of the First-tier Tribunal’s decision.

-Before applying for a judicial review you must write to the tribunal with your reasons of the alleged error of law and advise why you think the decision was wrong.
-You must do this within 1 month of the date of the decision.
+Before applying for a judicial review you must write to the tribunal with your reasons of the alleged error of law, and advise why you think the decision was wrong.
+You must do this within one month of the date of the decision.

 You have 3 months from the original decision to lodge your application for judicial review.
-The time limit is rarely extended.
+This time limit is rarely extended.

 Judicial review is a type of Court proceeding in which a senior Judge reviews the lawfulness of a decision or action made by a public body such as the CICA.
 Judicial reviews are a challenge to the way in which a decision has been made, rather than the rights and wrongs of the conclusion reached.